“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 For other teachers, giving up the traditional autocratic role is a relief.
 The problem for them can be recognizing and enforcing the limits of student behavior.
 Too much power can be as counterproductive for students as too little.
 A classroom that feels anarchic is not conducive to learning and is certainly poor training for the natural constraints of good citizenship.

-Furthermore, for students whose personal lives are chaotic, whose home life and life on the streets feel out of control, school is where an understanding of the rule of law, the appropriate use of power for the good of the group, is learned, possibly for the first time.
+Furthermore, for students whose personal lives are chaotic, whose home life and life on the street feel out of control, school is where an understanding of the rule of law, the appropriate use of power for the good of the group, is learned, possibly for the first time.

 "The more prohibitions you have, the less virtuous people will be.
 Let go of the law, and people become honest." — The Tao te Ching